RakshaKShetty/alldatasources/README.md

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

-This app is built using Appsmith.
+This application is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/images/integrations.png)